Rais-Ali Delvari

 Rais-Ali Delvari (رئیسعلی دلواری) was an Iranian military leader.
-He is remembered as a national hero in Iran who organized popular resistance against British forces which had invaded Iran in 1915.
+He is remembered as a national hero in Iran who organized popular resistance against British forces after the invasion of Iran in 1915.

-Rais Ali, son of Rais Mohammad, was born in 1882 in the port city of Bushehr.
-In the age of constitutionalism he was 24, chivalrous, brave, unparalleled in sincerity and famous for patriotism and reliance upon God.
-Subsequent to the British occupation of Bushehr, Rais Ali resisted the British and inflicted several defeats on them.
-After the occupation of Bushehr, British forces decided to take over Delvar, a place they had earlier experienced heavy defeats.
-Rais Ali and his companions fought the occupiers and routed them who were nearly 5000 people.
-The uprising in Tangestan lasted for nearly seven years in which Daliran Tangestan (the brave of Tangestan) pursued two goals: guarding Bushehr, Dashtestan and Tangestan to prevent the foreign forces from infiltrating the country and securing the independence of the country.
-Rais Ali Delvari was eventually attacked from behind by a traitor and martyred on September 2, 1915, when he was 33.
+Rais Ali was born in 1882 in the port city of Bushehr.
+After the occupation of Bushehr in 1915, British expeditionary forces took over Delvar.
+His uprising in Tangestan lasted for nearly seven years, attempting to secure the independence of Iran.

+Rais Ali Delvari was killed on September 2, 1915, at the age of 33.

 His house, located in Delvar, near Bushehr, has been transformed into an ethnological museum.
-Some of Rais Ali Delvari's personal items, as well as historic documents of his time, various types of guns and horse caparisoning are exhibited in this museum.
+Some of his personal items and historic documents are exhibited in this museum, along with various types of guns and horse caparisoning.

 Background

 Iranian background

 In World War I, Iran was neutral.
 In reality, Persian forces were affected by the rivalry between the Allied Powers and the Central Powers and took sides based on the conditions.
 Western interest in Persia was based on its significant oil reserve and its strategic situation between Afghanistan and the warring Ottoman, Russian, and British empires.
 Persia was divided into northern and southern spheres of influence under the Anglo-Russian Treaty of 1907.
 The treaty defined their respective spheres of influence in Iran and Afghanistan and provided a counterweight to German influence.
-This treaty was widely viewed by Iranians as having made the nation into little more than a British and Russian protectorate, so during the World War I, many local rebellions occurred in Iran against the British and Russian forces participating in war against Central powers of World War I. In Northern Iran, Jangal movement of Gilan, was the main local force operating against the British and Russians forces, and in Southern Iran, Lurs (Boyer Ahmadi), Tangistani and Laristani tribes were the main force which fought against the British empire.
-In both Southern and Northern movements, Persian Central Government Gendarmerie supported the rebels (See Persian Campaign).
+This treaty was widely viewed by Iranians as having made the nation into little more than a British and Russian protectorate, so during the First World War, many local rebellions occurred in Iran against the British and Russian forces participating in war against the Central Powers.
+In Northern Iran, the Jangal movement was the main local force operating against the British and Russians, and in Southern Iran, Lurs (Boyer Ahmadi), Tangistani and Laristani tribes were the main force which fought against the British Empire.
+In both movements, the Persian Central Government Gendarmerie supported the rebels (See Persian Campaign).